*main picture is of an organic genmaicha (roasted brown rice green tea).

 - The Details: I think they’re only pushing the fresh bluefin from Japan’s southern regions of Kagoshima, Nagasaki, and Kochi.
 There’s a couple of videos by this company that aren’t the best although they aren’t bad.
 Its just some of the wording and the Indian voiceover is slightly off making it hard to understand/funny here’n’there.
 This video is about their services (anybody want tuna) or what exactly their services entail (in a Stephen Hawking synthesizer voice).

-- Company Info: best thing is that their company website is available in English and Japanese.
+- Website: best thing is that their company website is available in English and Japanese.

 Eco Rice Niigata